-4 Six of the eight applications involved work with specified non-commercial/statutory organisations and the remaining two applications involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicant's former government duties.
+4 All of the applications involved work with specified non-commercial organisations.
 In all cases, the approved date of commencement of the applied-for work was the same as that recommended by the Advisory Committee.

-5 There is no pre-determined minimum sanitisation period for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. on completion or termination of agreement, or resignation, etc.).
+There is no pre-determined minimum sanitisation period for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. on completion or termination of agreement, or resignation, etc.).
 Where appropriate, a sanitisation period on an application-specific basis may be imposed, having regard to concerns over conflict of interest and public perception.

-6 Nine of these applications involved work with specified non-commercial/statutory organisations and the remaining two applications involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicants' former government duties.
-The average break from cessation of active service for these cases was nine months.
+Six of these applications involved work with specified non-commercial/statutory organisations and the remaining three applications involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicants' former government duties.
+The average break from cessation of active service for these cases was 9.6 months.
 In all cases, the approved date of commencement of the applied-for work was the same as that recommended by the Advisory Committee.